 During the boat ride, we passed by little islands like this one…

-And about an hour later, we finally reached the beach where we started our hike…
+And about an hour later, we finally reached the beach where we started the hike…

-Before starting the hike, we explored the beaches a bit, finding that, while they were not entirely secluded (there were actually people living on and near the beaches), they felt completely cut off from civilization.
-It was definitely a nice escape.
+While the beaches weren’t entirely secluded (there were actually people living on and near the beaches), they felt completely cut off from civilization.
+Gotta say: It was a nice escape.
 I felt like I had stepped back in time.

 After the first day of hiking, we set up camp at a campsite, where a local of the area prepared and served us a homemade dinner.
 We were both so exhausted that we passed out shortly afterwards, at around 7PM.

-For dinner, we went to a local villager’s home, where we were cooked yet another meal.
+For dinner, we went to a local villager’s home, where a woman cooked us yet another meal.
 Something I could definitely get used to!

 And we spent the night in a tiny house that had just a bathroom and a bedroom.

-The next day, we woke up early again for a third (and final) day of hiking, which led to even more beautiful, pristine beaches.
+The next day, we woke up early again for a third (and final) day of hiking, which led us to even more picture-perfect beaches.

 And towards the end of our hike, we finally reached the best view of all…